dimxy/doc-dev/first-cc-heir.md

-When I joined Komodo team as a cryptocondition (now rebranded as custom consensus) contract developer I was assigned my first task: to develop a 'Heir cryptocondition contract'.
+When I joined Komodo team as a cryptocondition (now rebranded as custom consensus) contract developer I was assigned my first task: to develop a 'Heir' cryptocondition contract.
 My acquaintance with crypto conditions began with reading James Lee's book "Mastering Cryptoconditions".
 I spent a weekend on reading it and got the common idea what cc contracts are.
-But the whole scale of cc contract features and opportunities were uncovered to me later when I implemented the validation code for my Heir cc contract.
+But the whole scale of cc contract features and opportunities were uncovered to me later when I implemented the validation code for my 'Heir' cc contract.

 Now I'd like to share my experience with developers who want to create very efficient and powerful custom consensus contracts to help them get the matter of what custom consensus contracts are, what they can do and how to develop them.